 Industries like Gestamp have donated numerous pieces of equipment to Tyner Academy and several other schools in the region.
 In Chris’ words, “the opportunities students have by enrolling in the Mechatronics pathway are endless, because this is a field that is always growing!”

-The Pathways team is committed to helping students find the right career pathway!
-Nestled under the Career and Technical Education Department, Pathway Career Coaches and Liaisons assist students with identifying their interests and abilities, and how they align with career pathways.
+The Pathways Southeast team is committed to helping students find the right career pathway!
+Nestled under the Career and Technical Education Department (CTE), Pathway Career Coaches assist students with identifying their interests and abilities, and how they align with career pathways.
 They maintain industry relationships in the community so students and teachers can see classroom instruction brought to life in a real work environment through field trips, jobs shadows, internships, and so much more.

 Contact your Pathways team member according to your school district to get started on your Pathway today!

 Annie White is the Program Manager for Pathways Southeast Tennessee, who cultivates relationships within the regional business and education community, as well as the TN Department of Education to support the development and implementation of seamless career pathways.
 She is passionate about preparing students for future careers with unlimited opportunities!